Definition:

 Example:

-A QRA shows that adding a second pressure relief system reduces site fatality risk below acceptable thresholds.
+A QRA shows that adding a second pressure relief system, using its actual failure rate data, reduces site fatality risk below acceptable thresholds.

 Cited Source: